 Related Reading: 7 Things That Will Wreck Your Trek

 Related Reading: How to Prepare for a Hike: Experienced Hikers Share Their Tip

 Explore Picos de Europa National Park in the Cantabrian Mountains

-Picos de Europa was my biggest surprise while travelling in northern Spain.
+Picos de Europa was my biggest surprise while traveling in northern Spain.
 I had no idea that such a park existed, let alone the scale of it!

 The UNESCO Biosphere Reserve in the Cantabrian Mountains is one of the two first national parks in Spain, founded in 1918.
-You can find over 200 spots in the park where mountains peaks are over 2000 metres high!
-The highest is Torre de Cerredo at 2648 metres.
+You can find over 200 spots in the park where mountain peaks are over 2000 meters high!
+The highest is Torre de Cerredo at 2648 meters.

 Despite that it rained while I was there and was covered in clouds – a common occurrence since Picos de Europa is just 20km away from the sea, it was still stunning, even when partly covered.
 I’m taking it as a sign to return when Picos de Europa will show itself from beneath the clouds.